thelittlehawk/unique/README.md

 # Contains an array of words, all are duplicates except one, find the odd duck

-Get data by GETing it from https://api2.appspotr.com/givemeachallenge
+1. Get data by GETing it from https://api2.appspotr.com/givemeachallenge
+2. Find duplicates
+3. Output one unique word
+* It's significantly faster if data is pre downloaded and stored in variable :-)

+## Python

 ```
 import urllib2